 If your a serious painter, you’ll end up buying good ones anyway.
 That’s not to understate the investment involved in outfitting yourself with a decent set of watercolor brushes.
 Good quality brushes are still made by hand, displaying a level of craftsmanship that’s nearly extinct in the age of fast-paced production.
 But if you buy wisely and treat them well, good watercolor brushes can last a lifetime of painting.

-This is a round #16 used for comparison in this case; for the following two brushes that are complete cure for overworking due to their size.
+Round #16 (see below) is used for comparison in this case.
+The following two brushes that are a complete cure for overworking due to their size.

-Holds a great deal of paint, and has a long point that can also be used for details.
+Quill Mop #17 holds a great deal of paint and has a long point that can also be used for details.
 Squirrel Hair.
 I love this brush.

 Here’s how a basic sable round is made: